zer0Kerbal/MoneroFlags/README.md

 #### Brings you:

 # MoneroFlags (QBFP)
-A pack of Monero flags for use in Kerbal Space Program..
+A pack of Monero flags for use in Kerbal Space Program.

 Available on CKAN as `MoneroFlags`.